cypress-io/cypress-documentation/content/api/plugins/writing-a-plugin.md

 <strong class="alert-header">Node version</strong>

-Keep in mind - code executed in plugins **may** be executed by the Node version that comes bundled in Cypress itself.
+As of version 9.0.0, Cypress will use the same version of node that was used to launch the cypress App via the CLI.

+Prior to version 9.0.0, Cypress would use the version of node bundled with Cypress itself.

 This version of Node has **nothing to do** with your locally installed versions.
 Therefore you may want to write Node code which is compatible with this version